db0326/dhanielbolosan.github.io/projects/textswap.md

 summary: "Platform for students to purchase and sell textbooks."
 ---

-## Affordable Textbooks For Students
+## Affordable, Smart, and Easy Textbooks For Students

 TextSwap is a group project that was developed in my ICS 314 which aimed to provide an efficient and user-friendly platform for college students to buy and sell textbooks.
 The problem we aimed to address was the high cost of college textbooks and the fact that many students purchase books they only need for a short period, only for those books to go unused afterward.
 These textbooks could be repurposed by other students who are looking for an affordable, smart, and easy way to access much needed academic resources.